Workflows Reference

 • Agent acts as a β€œSenior Principal Engineer with a mandate for strict protocol adherence”

-• Pre-implementation: scan .agent/rules/, identify applicable rules, READ them
+• Pre-implementation: scan .agents/rules/, identify applicable rules, READ them

 • Tasks marked [x] only after Phase 4 (Verify) passes